armandodelcol-coder/dockerize-rails-projects/README.md

 ## Observations

-### To run any command in your app container

-$ `docker-compose run --rm app bundle exec rails db:create db:migrate` (docker-compose run --rm app #AND YOUR COMMAND#)

-other example:

-$ `docker-compose run --rm app bundle exec rails webpacker:install`

-### Permission problem ?

-If you create any file from your container like `docker-compose run --rm app bundle exec rails g todos controller`, you will need a permission to edit the files in your local machine, run this:

-$ `sudo chown -R $USER:$USER .`

 ### config/database

 Pay attention in your config/database.yml file if is set to connect with a docker db container.
 If you follow the steps in this document, your file should look like this: